gvwilson/sensibleadventures/shapers/story.md

         -   Mention that they go past the brick wall that Mayor Lupus has been building forever
     -   Salvage has washed up
     -   They know they should go tell adults, but Gumption is angry about Bluster's bullying
-    -   Tries to drag some solar panels out of the water
+    -   Gumption tries to drag some solar panels out of the water
+    -   Uncovers something they haven't seen before: complicated electronics
+    -   Gumption and Maddy try to shift the panels to get it
+        -   As Maddy grabs it and puts it in her pocket, the panels slip and slide
-    -   They shift, trapping his foot, then shift again, pulling him under the water!
+        -   Panels trap Gumption's foot, then shift again, pulling him under the water!
     -   A rasping voice, "Alert!
 Danger!
 Extricate!
 Extricate!"
 2. A Stranger!
     -   A battered bot bursts out of hiding (Dockety, but we don't know the name yet)
     -   Maddy shrieks, thinking it's about to attack, but it lifts the panel long enough for Gumption to get free
     -   Maddy is helping Gumption when Dockety is struck by a dislodged piece of debris and knocked off its feet
-        -   Collision knocks a small black antenna unit loose
+        -   See that a welded-on black antenna unit has been dislodged
-    -   Gumption grabs it, tells Maddy to help ("It saved me, we have to save it!")
+    -   Gumption grabs Dockety, tells Maddy to help ("It saved me, we have to save it!")
     -   They struggle back to shore, during which Dockety catches Maddy when she loses her footing
     -   Children don't know what to do
     -   Ask, "What are you doing here?"